Table of Contents

 While primarily known for decriminalizing homosexuality (striking down Section 377 IPC), this case deeply utilized gender theory.

-1. The Legal Shift: The Court attacked Gender Stereotypes.
+The Court attacked Gender Stereotypes.
 It argued that Section 377 was based on a "stereotypical" and "traditional" understanding of gender roles and sexual orientation.
+It emphasized that the Constitution protects "Constitutional Morality" over "Social Morality."

-3. Impact on Gender Justice: It reinforced that the state cannot punish individuals for failing to conform to the "masculine" or "feminine" roles prescribed by social conditioning.
+It reinforced that the state cannot punish individuals for failing to conform to the "masculine" or "feminine" roles prescribed by social conditioning.

 3. Secretary, Ministry of Defence v.
 Babita Puniya (2020)

-1. The Legal Shift: The government argued that women were biologically "weaker" and had "domestic obligations" (Sex-based arguments).
+This case dealt with Permanent Commission for women in the Indian Army.
+The government argued that women were biologically "weaker" and had "domestic obligations" (Sex-based arguments).
 The Court rejected these as Gender-based stereotypes.

-2. The Ruling: Justice D.Y.
+Justice D.Y.
 Chandrachud noted that such arguments insulted the dignity of women.
 The court held that physiological features do not define a woman's capacity for leadership or combat.

-3. Impact on Gender Justice: It struck down the "Public-Private" dichotomy, asserting that a woman’s "private" role as a caregiver cannot be used to deny her "public" role in the military.
+It struck down the "Public-Private" dichotomy, asserting that a woman’s "private" role as a caregiver cannot be used to deny her "public" role in the military.

 4. United States v.
 Virginia (1996) - [Global Context]

-A landmark US Supreme Court case involving the Virginia Military Institute (VMI), which had a male-only admission policy.
+It is a landmark US Supreme Court case involving the Virginia Military Institute (VMI), which had a male-only admission policy.
+VMI argued that their rigorous "adversative" training was unsuitable for women's biological nature.